GoogleCloudPlatform/podcast/site/content/post/episode-151-java-and-jib-with-patrick-flynn-and-mike-eltsufin/index.md

 Melanie will be at [Twilio Signal $BASH](https://signal.twilio.com/$bash) event on Thursday and [SOCML](https://sites.google.com/view/socml-2018/home) in November.

-{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 151 of the weekly \"Google Cloud Platform Podcast.\" I'm Mark Mandel, and I'm here with my extra special colleague, Melanie Warrick.
+{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to episode number 151 of the weekly \"Google Cloud Podcast.\" I'm Mark Mandel, and I'm here with my extra special colleague, Melanie Warrick.
 How are you doing today, Melanie?" >}}

 MELANIE: Hey, Mark, I'm good.
 How are you?